seamapi/docs/docs/core-concepts/webhooks.md

 ![The sandbox environment allows you to test sending requests to an endpoint.](<../.gitbook/assets/image (15).png>)

  You can view all the event types and their fields in the "Event Catalog" tab.
-The listed fields are marked "Optional" to make testing easier.
-You can expect all fields when receiving the events from production.

  ![Go to the "Event Catalog" tab to view all available events.](<../.gitbook/assets/image (27).png>)